TegSingh/Automated-Grading-Framework/README.md

 1. Login using the ID given in instructor_list and student_list provided in the Server directory
 2. Make sure to provide correct inputs.
 The code handles exceptions but wrong inputs changes the flow of control
-3. All assignment files are stored inside the submissions directory for both Server and Client(if client is an instructor)
+3. All assignment files are stored inside the **submissions directory** for both Server and Client(if client is an instructor)
-4. Logging out will lead to loss of information like posted assignments
+4. **Logging out** will lead to loss of information like posted assignments
+5. Students submit their assignments and get them **automatically graded**.
+A grade is shown to the student and also updated in the database
+6. The database is temporary so some information apart from the user details will be lost if the client is terminated.
+The only information that is permanent is the information specified in the **instructor_list.txt** and **student_list.txt** files